MisterHims/react-qx/README.md

 For using the Syntax highlighting for our css files, we can use the PostCSS Language VSCode plugin then install it this way: <https://github.com/MhMadHamster/vscode-postcss-language/blob/master/README.md>

 We can now use the watch:css command to render our stylesheets in real time.

+## Documentation

+### MUI Initialization

+This project was built for optimal use with MUI (excluding @mui/joy).
+The initialized MUI theme is fully compatible with the colors-scheme mode switch (light/dark) added in the header.
+For a good synchronization of MUI with the rest of the project, CSS variables are common to the whole project are used the theme and in all the rest of the project.
+In this way, if one of these variables were to be modified, then it will be passed on to the whole project.

+## Using MUI Components

+Good practice is not to use a MUI component if we are not going to use its features.
+Thus, if we come to set up a simple bulleted list, we should not use the `<List><ListItem>` component but favor the HTML `<ul><li>` tags.